Look at Me!: Commercial performance

 "Look at Me!" debuted at number 94 on US Billboard Hot 100 for the chart dated February 25, 2017, and peaked at number 34.
 The track charted for 20 weeks, becoming his longest charting song until the release of "SAD!" (later becoming his longest-charting track with 38 weeks on the chart).
-It is XXXTentacion's first charting single, later making it into the Billboard Year-End Hot 100 singles of 2017 at number 99.
+It is not only XXXTentacion's first charting single, but his first entry on a year-end, ranking at number 99 on the Billboard Year-End Hot 100 chart of 2017.
 "Look at Me!" was certified 2× Platinum by the Recording Industry Association of America (RIAA) on July 31, 2019, with over two million units sold.

 Music video

-The official music video for "Look at Me!" was released on the XXXTentacion.
-YouTube channel on September 12, 2017.
-The video features both "Look at Me!" and "Riot" by XXXTentacion.
+The official music video for "Look at Me!" was released to XXXTentacion's YouTube channel on September 12, 2017.
+The video briefly plays the song before cutting to his song "Riot".

 Controversy

 The song first received notable attention and controversy in early 2017 when Canadian rapper Drake used a similar rap flow from "Look at Me!" in an unreleased song.
-It sparked a viral surge in the song's popularity, as well as Onfroy himself, while he was incarcerated at the time.
+It sparked a viral surge in the song's popularity, as well as in Onfroy himself, while he was incarcerated at the time.
 Drake released the song "KMT" featuring English rapper Giggs on his commercial mixtape More Life, which was marketed as a "playlist."

 The debut single received further controversy in September 2017 when the music video was released depicting a white child being hanged on stage in addition to other various depictions of murder and death.
 Although heavily criticized by conservative news outlets, Onfroy clarified via Instagram that the video was meant to be taken seriously as a form of art, and that it was a form of shock value.
 Soon after, Onfroy claimed on an Instagram video that a member of the Ku Klux Klan had threatened him for the depictions in the debut single.